denoland/fresh/docs/concepts/architechture.md

 ---
 description: |
-  Fresh's architechture is designed to make it easy to build fast, scalable, and reliable applications.
+  Fresh's architecture is designed to make it easy to build fast, scalable, and reliable applications.
 ---

 Fresh is designed to make it easy to build fast, scalable, and reliable